Kyriosity/read-write/README+/.net/README+/parts/cs-lacks-parts.md

 - this reinvents the wheel,
 - there are other forms of grammatical numbers besides plurals,
 - numbering is only a share of grammatical agreements in every single tongue,
-- linguistics requires competence in more than in a pair of language families.
+- linguistics requires competence in more than a pair of language families.

 And what if .NET foundation classes could:
 - neatly formulate declensions, conjugation, and other formations,
 - define constants for unfamiliar forms of loanwords (greek, Latin u.a.),
-- revise habitual [`CultureInfo`](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo) (classify tongue families and default agreements)
+- revise habitual [`CultureInfo`](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo)<sup>🪟</sup> (classify tongue families and default agreements)

 And, not least, add syntax sugar like